onflow/flow/flips/20220927-replacement-for-paths.md

 ## Design Proposal

 Replace the path addressing `(domain,path)` with `(domain,type,name)` addressing, where the domain is always implicitly know from the method you are using (i.e.: `save` always interacts with storage, `link` always links storage with the public domain).
 The name is a limited size free text `String` that can be empty and must be unique per type.
-The Functions getting things from storage would also be split into a **Named** and normal variety (e.i.: `load` -> `load` and `loadNamed`).
+The Functions getting things from storage would also be split into a **Default** and normal variety (e.i.: `load` -> `loadDefault` and `load`).
 The empty string name would be a special name, which signifies that if there are multiple objects of the same type take that one when addressing without a name.

 ```cadence
 // current save function on AuthAccount